Orde Kittrie

-Prior to 2004, Kittrie worked for eleven years at the United States Department of State.
-For three years, Kittrie served as an attorney specializing in trade controls, in which capacity he was a principal drafter of U.N.
-Security Council Resolutions, U.S. Executive Orders, and U.S. regulations imposing and implementing embargoes on terrorism-supporting and other outlaw regimes.
-After that, Kittrie served for three and a half years as a State Department attorney specializing in nuclear affairs.
-In that capacity, Kittrie participated in negotiating five nuclear non-proliferation agreements between the United States and Russia and served as counsel for the U.S. Government's sanctions and other responses to the 1998 Indian and Pakistani nuclear tests.
-Kittrie also helped negotiate at the United Nations the Convention for the Suppression of Acts of Nuclear Terrorism (a treaty designed to thwart terrorist acquisition, use or threat of use of nuclear material).
-Prior to law school, Kittrie served as press spokesman and legislative assistant for foreign affairs and defense to a Member of Congress.

-A Mexican-American, Professor Kittrie is active in the Latino community, including service in 2006 as President of the Hispanic National Bar Association’s Southwest Region.
+He claims to be Mexican-American by virtue of his Mother’s birthplace.
+Kittrie is active in the Latino community, including service in 2006 as President of the Hispanic National Bar Association’s Southwest Region.
 Kittrie was also named by Hispanic Outlook on Higher Education as one of the United States’ four most notable Hispanic professors of international law.
 In 2006, he received the Dr. Manuel Servin Faculty Award (2006) from the Chicano Faculty/Staff Association of Arizona State University (an annual award to one faculty member for exemplary mentorship, scholarship and service to the Hispanic community).
 In 2012, he was honored by the Latino Law Students Association of the University of Michigan Law School with that year's J.T.
 Canales Award, which honors one “alumnus who has made a significant contribution to empowering the Latino community” each year.

-He is a graduate of Walt Whitman High School in Bethesda, MD; Yale University; and the University of Michigan Law School.